ibois-epfl/Carnutes/README.md

 # Carnutes🌳
 🪵 Where druids experiment in the forest 🪵

-as part of the studio Weinand, The architecture studio of Prof. Weinand, Assist.
-Agathe Mignon at the Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
+as part of the studio IBOIS, The architecture studio of Prof. Weinand, Assist.
+Agathe Mignon at IBOIS, EPFL (Switzerland).

 This code is also a preparation to the research package 3 of Damien Gilliard's PhD thesis.
-It aims at finding out what the needs are in the context of roundwood architecture design, through the practice.
+This preparation work aims at finding out what the needs are in the context of roundwood architecture design, through the practice.
 By collaborating closely with the students through  a series of workshops, design needs will be identified, and the code will be improved and adapted accordingly.

 Lastly, this repository is a quick python experiment, has been swiftly developed, and is not meant as a final product.
-It is made public for transparency and sharing purposes.
+It is made public for transparency purposes.

 ## Goal

  The goal of this project is to provide a tool to help druids to experiment with their magic in the forest.